I Had That Same Dream Again: Reception

-Demelza from Anime UK News praised the novel, calling it a "compelling read from start to finish".
+Demelza of Anime UK News praised the novel, calling it a "compelling read from start to finish".

-Rebecca Silverman from Anime News Network praised the manga adaptation for both its story and characters, while calling it a bit predictable at times.
+Rebecca Silverman of Anime News Network praised the manga adaptation for both its story and characters, while calling it a bit predictable at times.
 Danica Davidson from Otaku USA recommended the series, stating it was "carefully plotted and well stated".

 The manga adaptation was nominated for the Eisner Award for Best U.S. Edition of International Material—Asia in 2021.